-&lt;sup>26 J.S.S.
-Armour, "Religious Dissent in St. John's, 1775-1815," M.A. thesis, Memorial University, 1988.
-Armour discussed the early union of Presbyterians.
-Congregationalists, Baptists, and Methodists in common worship at St. John's, a characteristic of Dissent he considered unique to Newfoundland.
-Armour also examined the impact of the Napoleonic Wars on religious divelopments, the struggle for religious freedom for Dissenters as led by John Jones, and compared developments in Newfoundland with those in the rest of the North Atlantic world.
+26 J.S.: Armour, "Religious Dissent in St. John's, 1775-1815," M.A. thesis, Memorial University, 1988.
+Armour discussed the early union of Presbyterians, Congregationalists, Baptists, and Methodists in common worship at St. John's, a characteristic of Dissent he considered unique to Newfoundland.
+Armour also examined the impact of the Napoleonic Wars on religious developments, the struggle for religious freedom for Dissenters as led by John Jones, and compared developments in Newfoundland with those in the rest of the North Atlantic world.

-&lt;sup>27 Terrence Murphy, "The Religious History of Atlantic Canada: The State of the Art," Acadiensis XV, 1 (Autumn 1985), p.
+27 Terrence Murphy, "The Religious History of Atlantic Canada: The State of the Art," Acadiensis XV, 1 (Autumn 1985), p.
 157.

-&lt;sup>28 "The Contribution of Presbyterianism to Atlantic Canada," [Program of the Conference, 1994].
+28 "The Contribution of Presbyterianism to Atlantic Canada," [Program of the Conference, 1994].

-treatments.
-In these works, the dominant theme was the self-sacrificing missionary, who braved "severe climate, ... barren land, and extreme poverty" on the island.
+treatments.29 In these works, the dominant theme was the self-sacrificing missionary, who braved "severe climate, ... barren land, and extreme poverty" on the island.30

 Regional works by John Lantry, Thomas Akins, Charles Mockridge, O.R.
-Rowley, and more recently, Thomas Millman, echoed this pious institutional and biographical focus.
+Rowley, and more recently, Thomas Millman, echoed this pious institutional and biographical focus.31

 These themes were also part of Newfoundland monographs by F.M.
-Buffett and John Alfred Meeden as well as most Anglican narich bistorics.
-All dealt uncritically with
+Buffett and John Alfred Meaden, as well as most Anglican parish histories.
+22 All dealt uncritically with

-&lt;sup>29 For example, James Stewart Murray Anderson, The History of the Church of England, in the Colonies and Foreign Dependencies of the British Empire, 3 vol. (London: F. and J. Rivington, 1845-1836; and Work in the Colonies: Some Account of the Missionary Operations of the Church of England in connection with the Society for the Propagation of the Gospel (London: Griffith and Farran, 1865).
+30 For example, James Stewart Murray Anderson, The History of the Church of England, in the Colonies and Foreign Dependencies of the British Empire, 3 vol. (London: F. and J. Rivington, 1845-1856; and Work in the Colonies: Some Account of the Missionary Operations of the Church of England in connection with the Society for the Propagation of the Gosrell Chodion: Griffith and Farran, 1865.

-Work in the Colonies, p.
+30 Work in the Colonies, p.
 71.

-&lt;sup>31 John Lantry, History of the Church in Eastern Canada and Newfoundland (Londou: Society for the Propagation of Christian Knowledge, 1892); Thomas B. Akina, A. Sketch of the Rise and Progress of the Church of England in the British North American Provinces (Halifas: W. Cunabell, 1849); Charles H. McOckridge, The Bishops of the Church of England in Canada and Newfoundland (Mi'awake: Morehouse; 1928); and Thomas R. Millman, Adlantic Canada to 1900: A History of the Anglican Church (Toronto: Anglican Episcopate of Canada and Newfoundland (Mi'awake: Morehouse; 1928); and Thomas R. Millman, Adlantic Canada to 1900: A History of the Anglican Church (Toronto: Anglican Episcopater).
+31 John Lantry, History of the Church in Eastern Canada and Newfoundland (London: Society for the Propagation of Christian Knowledge, 1892); Thomas B. Akins, A Sketch of the Rise and Progress of the Church of England in the British North American Provinces (Halifars: W. Cunnabell, 1849); Charles H. McCiridge, The Bishops of the Church of England in Canada and Newfoundland (Croonto: F.N.W.
+Brown, 1896); O.R.
+Rowley, The Anglican Epicoopset of Canada and Newfoundland (Milwaukee: Morehouse, 1928); and Thomas R. Millman, Allantic Canada to 1900: A History of the Anglican Church (Toronto: Anglican Book Centre, 1983).

-&lt;sup>21 F.M.
-Buffett, The Story of the Church in Newfoundland (Toronto: General Board of Religious Boucation, 1939); Iohn Alfred Meaden, The Anglican Church Newfoundland (Toronto: Canadian Church Historical Society, 1960.
-Parish histories include All Saints Anglican Church, Pouch Cove, Newfoundland, 100th Anniversary (Pouch Cove?: the Church?, c.
-1982); Thomas G. Ford, Short History of St. Paul's, Harbour Grace: Klanbour Grace: Standard Printing, 1936); History of St. Paul's, Church, Harbour Grace: Standard Printing, 1936); History of St. Paul's, Church, Harbour Grace; Stepsengen Church, St. Stephen's Anglican Church, Salvage, Newfoundland, 1865-1990; (Gander: Printmaster, 1930); William White, History of the Town and Parish of Tinity (Thinity: s.n., 1938); Naboth Winsor, The Church between the Tickles: A History of St. James' Anglican Church, Devil Baud, Boards: Bay (S.I.: the author, 1988) and Through Perlip.
-Toil, and church establishment and the lives of prominent missionaries and clergy.33
+22 F.M.
+Buffett, The Story of the Church in Newfoundland (Toronto: General Board of Religious Education, 1993); ibn Alfred Meaden, The Anglican Church in Newfoundland (Toronto: Canadian Church Historical Society, 1960, Parish histories include All Saints Anglican Church, Pouch Cove, Newfoundland, 190h Anniversary (Pouch Cover: the Church?, c.
+1982); Thomas G. Ford, Short History of St. Paul's, Harbour Grace (Harbour Grace: Standard Printing, 1936); History of St. Paul's, Church, Harbour Grace, Newfoundland (Harbour Grace: Stone Fabric Repair Committee, 1978); Edith M. Manuel, S. Peter's Anglican Church, The Start History, 1845-1970 (St. John's: Creative, 1983); St. Stephen's Anglican Church, Salvage, Newfoundland, 1855-1990 (Gander Printmaster, 1990); William White, History of the Town and Parish of Trinity (Trinity: s.n., 1938); Naboth Winsor, The Church between the Tickles: A History of St. James Anglican Church, Pool's Island, Bonavista Bay (st.: the author, 1983) and Through Perl I, Toil, and church establishment and the lives of prominent missionaries and clergy.33